Your Safety is Our #1 Priority

 We invite you to explore the ways we are keeping our facilities safe for you and our community.

-The Raleigh Convention Center, Duke Energy Center for the Performing Arts, and Red Hat Amphitheater are GBAC STAR™ accredited.
+The Raleigh Convention Center, Martin Marietta Center for the Performing Arts, and Red Hat Amphitheater are GBAC STAR™ accredited.
 Our Complex is the first multi-venue accreditation in North Carolina.

 GBAC STAR™ is the cleaning industry’s only outbreak prevention, response and recovery accreditation for facilities.

 - Established and maintained a cleaning, disinfection, and infectious disease prevention program to minimize risks associated with infectious agents like the novel coronavirus (SARS-CoV-2).

 - The proper cleaning protocols, disinfection techniques, and work practices in place to combat biohazards and infectious disease.

 - Highly skilled cleaning professionals who are trained for outbreak and infectious disease preparation and response.